mLabSADev/mlab_website/src/markdown/news/call-for-digital-and-green-innovations.md

 ![](../../images/call-for-digital-and-green-innocations-stratigic-focus.png)

-\
-\
-**PROGRAMME OUTLINE**
+##### PROGRAMME OUTLINE

 We are looking for bold entrepreneurs with early-stage startups registered in either South Africa, Namibia, or Botswana who are building digital, green, and/or circular solutions addressing the strategic focus areas.
 The programme is structured to help participants refine their business models, strengthen investment readiness, and access opportunities to grow their impact.
-Delivered by Civitta in collaboration with mLab, GrowthAfrica, Latitude59, and Startup Wise Guys, the programme is part of a broader effort to connect Africa’s innovators with investors, markets, and global opportunities.
-The Digital and Green Innovation Action is co-funded by the participating Team Europe partners (Germany, France, Belgium, the Netherlands, and Estonia) and the European Commission.

 Challenger D&G will support up to 25 startups through a virtual acceleration programme between November 2025 and May 2026.
 Successful applicants will be supported to attend a compulsory in-person 2-day bootcamp to be held in Pretoria/Johannesburg in December 2025.